JJ/granada-off/text/prologue.md

 Lately I have been hanging around in [Quora](http://quora.com) and they ask all kinds of stuff about Spain, Granada, and I keep answering them in a haphazard way.
 With this, I intend to answer and then point them to this repo and/or the Kindle book that will result from it.

 Besides, this has all been an exercise of knowing thyself, or whatever equivalent of that ancient word is there for the first person.
 Or rather of knowing thy city.
 I have had to research lots of parts, which has led me to understand a bit more of the history of my city.
 Which is, to a point, my very own history.

+But if you are asking why I am doing this in English, when it is so not my mother tongue, well, it looked like a good idea when I started.
+You know, writing for expats and all that.
+Most tourists that come to Granada are from, you know, not here and speak in tongues.

+But I guess that the main thing is that most of the material I have been using, and linking from the main text, is not in English.
+So, in some cases, references to facts or biographies or explanations might not be available elsewhere.

+I might eventually decide to translate it into Spanish.
+Or into better English.
+Whatever I find the time and will to do first.

 ## Instructions for use